 Add polls on each one, and boom—engagement city.
 Another trick is to post a long, text-based story in Create Mode.
 The longer the text, the longer people stay on your story.
 Yes, Instagram tracks how long users spend on a post.
 They also know when you zoom in on a post … 👀

 Having trouble making your stories stand out on Instagram?
 Coffee & Contracts offers gorgeous Instagram Stories, Reels, and post templates.
 Even better, they are designed specifically for real estate agents.
+As a special thank you to Close readers, use promo code THECLOSE for $15 off your first month.

 2. Post Stories Throughout the Day, Not All at Once